shobhit-github/adidas-test/README.md

 ### **High level spec**

-Your task is to build a REST API in Node.js that returns data from sqlite database.
+Your task is to build a REST API in TypeScript using Node.js that returns data from sqlite database.

 The `database.sqli` file is a database that includes 3 tables:
 - *users* - each row represnts a single user